haroon3rd/readme/README.md

 ## A. Preparing Docker Environment (for using Docker)

-We follow the [official docker guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) to install and run docker images:
+We follow the [official Docker guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) to install and run Docker images:

 Assuming NVIDIA GPUs present in the bare metal system running Ubuntu 22.04.

-1. Install docker
+1. Install Docker
 	* Update and Install Docker:
 	```
     $ sudo apt update
 	$ sudo apt-get install docker
 	```
-	* Test docker installation: (should show docker.service details.)
+	* Test Docker installation: (should show docker.service details.)
 	```
     $ sudo systemctl status docker
     ```
 	* Perform post installation steps to avoid sudo
 	```
-    # Create the docker group.
+    # Create the Docker group.
 	$ sudo groupadd docker
-	# Add your user to the docker group
+	# Add your user to the Docker group
 	$ sudo usermod -aG docker $USER
 	# Activate the changes to groups
 	$ newgrp docker
     ```
 2. Build Docker image with all required packages.
-This step is optional as a ready image will be pulled in absence from docker hub (step 7).
+This step is optional as a ready image will be pulled in absence from Docker hub (step 7).
 This step involves manual installation of packages and rebuilding the image which will take some time.
 	* Create Dockerfile
 	```
 	touch Dockerfile